supermomo668/FiCast-GPT/README.md

 If you do not need to use the Tortoise-TTS submodule for local inference, **do not** run the submodule initialization and update commands.
 Additionally, you can avoid pulling the submodule by skipping the steps mentioned above.

-- **Do not run the following commands if you do not need the submodule:**

-    ```sh
-    git submodule init
-    git submodule update
-    git submodule add https://github.com/neonbjb/tortoise-tts.git path/to/tortoise-tts
-    ```

-By following these guidelines, you can ensure that your repository is set up correctly whether or not you choose to use the Tortoise-TTS submodule for local inference.

 ## Contributing